 Amanita fulva, also known as Tawny grisette, is a medium-sized agaric with distinctive tawny cap and white gills, no ring and usually without cap patches but with volval bag.
 It grows solitary or scattered on soil in mixed woodlands, favouring birch.
-The mushroom is not recommended to be eaten because of danger to be mistaken with poisonous members of the Amanita genus.
+The mushroom is not recommended to be eaten because of the danger to be mistaken with poisonous members of the Amanita genus.

 whitish or pallid cap coulor, narrower towards the apex and arising from white volval bag.
 Hollow in marture specimens.
 The mushroom has no ring.

 Amanita crocea and Amanita vaginata.